DanielAbalde/Token-Client/README.md

 The shared functionality between standards is enough to help marketplaces and operators in many use cases.
 It can be extended particullary, as is the case of [TokenERC721](contracts/concretes/TokenERC721.sol), where it includes the `owner()` function.
 Or you can extending it with a custom token concrete by inheriting from [TokenAbstraction](contracts/TokenAbstraction.sol).

-This is how [TokenClient.sol](contracts/TokenClient.sol) looks like with the current shared functionality:
+This is how the current shared functionality of [TokenClient.sol](contracts/TokenClient.sol) looks like:
 ```solidity
     function isStandard(address contractAddress) external view returns(bool);